Bordeaux Hotels 2026: 47 Real Stays From £40

 Best for: Couples wanting quiet luxury away from the busiest streets.
 Travellers who prioritise a genuinely beautiful square over maximum proximity to nightlife.
 Return visitors who already know the Triangle d'Or's main streets.

-The Cité du Vin in Bacalan is a short tram ride (Line C) from here, making this the most convenient hotel on this list for wine-museum visits.
+The Cité du Vin in Bacalan is a short tram ride (Line C) from here, making this the most convenient luxury hotel on this list for wine-museum visits.

 The hotel's restaurant and bar are solid without being destinations in themselves, which suits guests who want to eat out across the Triangle d'Or's wider restaurant scene rather than stay in.